-27 Years Ago: Motley Crue Release ‘Girls, Girls, Girls’
+How Motley Crue Transformed for Game-Changing ‘Girls, Girls, Girls’

-Ruling the notorious Sunset Strip, the glam rockers rose to fame after releasing ‘Too Fast for Love,’ (1981) ‘Shout at the Devil’ (1983) and ‘Theatre of Pain’ (1985)– all within a four year period.
-But with ‘Girls’ came a head-to-toe image transformation: Vince Neil, Tommy Lee, Mick Mars and Nikki Sixx traded in their spandex and make-up for leather and motorcycles, ushering in a new era for the band as they released their fourth studio album in May of 1987.
+But with Girls Girls, Girls came a head-to-toe image transformation: Vince Neil, Tommy Lee, Mick Mars and Nikki Sixx traded in their spandex and make-up for leather and motorcycles, ushering in a new era for the band as they released their fourth studio album.

-The disc chronicles a dark period during the band's career, steeped in heavy drug use, alcohol, and general debauchery and dysfunction as their lives played out in the seedy underworld of Los Angeles – one they helped personally craft.
-It marks a time when the band was fighting just to stay together and stay alive, let alone put forth their best music — but in the end, they managed to do a little of both.
+The disc chronicles a dark period during the band's career, steeped in heavy drug use, alcohol, general debauchery and dysfunction as their lives played out in the seedy underworld of Los Angeles – one they helped personally craft.
+It marks a time when the band was fighting just to stay together and stay alive, let alone put forth their best music.
+But in the end, they managed to do a little of both.

-The album's title track – still part of the playlist in every topless club from coast-to-coast more than two decades later – is raunchy, sleazy, and Crue to the core.
-Written during a time when music videos were not only relevant but generally required, the risque video for the song left a lasting impression.
+The album's title track – still part of the playlist in every topless club from coast-to-coast decades later – is raunchy, sleazy and Crue to the core.
+Written during a time when music videos were not only relevant but generally required, the accompanying risque clip left a lasting impression.
 It featured all four members cruising on their Harleys, hair in the wind, from strip joint to strip joint, paying homage to the lovely ladies.

 Sixx was pronounced dead by paramedics and brought back to life at the hospital.
-It wasn’t very long before Sixx left the hospital against doctor’s orders, went home, and started the whole vicious cycle all over again.
-Years later, Sixx referred to the band during that time as being “a mess” and “out of control”.
+It wasn’t very long before the bassist left the hospital against doctor’s orders, went home, and started the whole vicious cycle all over again.
+Years later, Sixx referred to the band during that time as being “a mess” and “out of control.”

-The third and final single ‘You’re All I Need’ was the obligatory power ballad for that era.
-Although a sweeping song with beautiful music driven by piano, the lyrical content wasn’t quite as sweet ..or expected.
+The third and final single "You’re All I Need" was the obligatory power ballad for that era.
+Although a sweeping song with beautiful music driven by piano, the lyrical content wasn’t quite as sweet ... or expected.
 The controversial tune chronicles a tale of love gone bad where a boyfriend kills his girlfriend so she could never leave him.
 The lyrics "You're all I need, make you only mine / I loved you so I set you free / I had to take your life" are not exactly the most romantic sentiment but Sixx has always done things his own way and this song was no different.
-The video was subsequently banned from MTV, the primary outlet for videos at that (gasp) pre-internet time.
+The promo clip was subsequently banned from MTV.

-One song that always felt a bit out of place on the disc was the track ‘Nona.’
-Written for and about Nikki’s grandmother, who had raised him and who passed away during the writing process for this album, is a beautiful tribute.
-It provides soul and depth among the rest of the sleaze and general debauchery going down on this album.
+One song that always felt a bit out of place on the disc was "Nona."
+Written for and about Sixx's grandmother, who had raised him and who passed away during the writing process for this album, is a beautiful tribute.
+It provides soul and depth among the rest of the sleaze and general debauchery surrounding Girls Girls, Girls.
 It's a short song but the sentiment remains strong.
 Sixx admitted later that he didn't make it to her funeral due to his drug abuse at the time.